Roman Safiullin: 2022: ATP Cup and ATP Tour semifinals, top 10 win, top 100

-2023-2024: Major quarterfinal, ATP final & top 5 win, top 50, Masters fourth round
+2023–2024: Major quarterfinal, ATP final & top 5 win, top 50

-He reached a new career-high ranking of No. 82 on 6 February 2023 after he clinched his first ATP Challenger Tour title of the year at the 2023 Koblenz Open.
+Safiullin reached a new best singles ranking of world No. 82 on 6 February 2023, after he clinched his first ATP Challenger Tour title of the year at the 2023 Koblenz Open.
 He won four three-set matches before defeating Vasek Pospisil in the final.

-He made his Masters 1000 debut at the 2023 BNP Paribas Open but lost to Ilya Ivashka.
+Safiullin made his Masters 1000 debut at the 2023 BNP Paribas Open but lost to Ilya Ivashka.
 He qualified for his second Masters at the 2023 Miami Open but also lost in the first round to Grégoire Barrère.

 On clay, he qualified for his third Masters at the 2023 Mutua Madrid Open and on his debut at this tournament, reached the third round for the first time in his career at a Masters level defeating Nicolás Jarry and upsetting 14th seed Tommy Paul.

 He qualified for his next Masters 1000 at the Italian Open and also on his debut reached the third round, defeating two Americans, Marcos Giron and upsetting 22nd seed Sebastian Korda before losing to Australian Alexei Popyrin.

 At the 2023 Wimbledon Championships he defeated 20th seed Roberto Bautista Agut, Corentin Moutet, Guido Pella and 26th seed Denis Shapovalov to reach the quarterfinals of a Major for the first time.
 He became just the 12th man to reach the quarterfinals on his Wimbledon main draw debut.
 As a result, he moved into the top 50 rising close to 50 positions up in the rankings.
 In the quarterfinal match, eighth seed Jannik Sinner proved too strong.

 At the 2023 Chengdu Open he reached the semifinals defeating Brandon Nakashima, fourth seed Dan Evans and Jordan Thompson by retirement.
 He defeated second seed Lorenzo Musetti to reach his first final at ATP tour level.
 He lost to top seed Alexander Zverev in three sets.

 At the 2023 Rolex Shanghai Masters he reached the third round upsetting this time ninth seed Alexander Zverev, his second career top-10 win.
 At the next Masters in Paris where he qualified on his debut at this tournament, he upset world No. 2 Carlos Alcaraz in the second round in straight sets for the biggest win in his career.
 He improved to 3-6 against the Top 10 with this win.
 As a result he reached the top 40 in the rankings on 6 November 2023.

 At the 2024 Rolex Shanghai Masters, Safiullin went one step further and reached the fourth round for the first time at the 1000-level, with upsets over 23rd seed Alexander Bublik and 13th seed Frances Tiafoe.

+2025-2026: Hiatus, Wimbledon fourth round

+In July 2026, ranked No. 132, he reached the fourth round at the 2026 Wimbledon Championships, upsetting 24th seed Joao Fonseca, after qualifying for the main draw.
+Safiullin had no tour-level wins in 2026 prior to the grass-court major, having cut short his 2025 season after the 2025 US Open due to injury.

-Personal life
+Early life

-Safiullin was born in Podolsk, Russia, to a Tatar father Rishat Safiullin and Russian mother.
+Safiullin was born in Podolsk, Russia, to Tatar father Rishat Safiullin and a Russian mother.